Legrandin/pycryptodome/Doc/src/cipher/chacha20.rst

 `ChaCha20`_ is a stream cipher designed by Daniel J. Bernstein.
 The secret key is 256 bits long.

+The algorithm requires a nonce of either 8 bytes (original definition of ChaCha20) or 12 bytes (newer definition published in `RFC7539`_).
+A nonce value must never be reused across encryptions performed with the same key.

+Using a 12 bytes implies that no more than 256GB can be encrypted with a key.
+No practical limitation exists when the nonce is 8 bytes long.

 This is an example of how `ChaCha20`_ can encrypt data::

     >>> import json